Directive 1999/74/EC

 Directive 1999/74/EC is legislation passed by the European Union on the minimum standards for keeping egg laying hens which effectively bans conventional battery cages.
 The directive, passed in 1999, banned conventional battery cages in the EU from 1 January 2012 after a 13-year phase-out.
 Battery cages were already banned in Germany, Austria, the Netherlands and Sweden prior to 2012.
 The directive does not apply to establishments with fewer than 350 laying hens or establishments rearing breeding laying hens.
 Such establishments are, however, subject to the requirements of Directive 98/58/EC.
 The directive is not supported with fines, penalties or export bans.

 As alternatives to battery cages, Directive 1999/74/EC allows non-cage systems and furnished cages.
 Furnished cages therefore represent a feasible alternative to battery cages in the EU after 2012.
-Under the directive, furnished cages must provide at least the following: 750 cm^{2} per hen, of which 600 cm^{2} is 45 cm high, a nest, a littered area for scratching and pecking, 15 cm of perch and 12 cm of food trough per hen and a claw shortening device.
-Austria banned battery cages in 2009 and is set to ban furnished cages by 2020.
-Belgium has also banned the battery cage – and proposes to ban furnished cages by 2024.
-Germany has introduced a ‘family cage’, which has more space than the furnished cages used in other countries, however, consumers in Germany have been rejecting these eggs.
+Under the directive, furnished cages must provide at least the following: 750 cm^{2} (120 sq. in.) per hen, of which 600 cm^{2} (90 sq. in.) is 45 cm (18 inches) high, a nest, a littered area for scratching and pecking, 15 cm (6 inches) of perch and 12 cm (5 inches) of food trough per hen and a claw shortening device.
+Austria banned battery cages in 2009 and ban furnished cages in 2020.
+Belgium has also banned the battery cage.
+Germany has introduced a "family cage", which has more space than the furnished cages used in other countries, however, consumers in Germany have been rejecting these eggs.
 Outside the EU, Switzerland has already banned both the battery and furnished cage systems.

 In February 2010, the Polish government formally requested the EU to delay enacting Directive 1999/74/EC by 5 years until 2017, however, this was unsuccessful.

 According to figures submitted to the European Commission in 2011, 14 countries were expected to be battery cage free by 1 January 2012.
 However, six states including Portugal, Poland and Romania admitted they would not be ready, while Spain and Italy, among others, did not know or would not say whether they will meet the deadline.
 In France one third of egg producers have gone out of business and according to figures of the UGPVB (the industry association) 5% of producers were still not compliant as of January 2012 and have had their licences withdrawn.
 This has led to fears that cheaper, illegal eggs, particularly liquid egg products, from non-compliant states will flood the market undercutting compliant egg producers.
 John Dalli, the EU health commissioner, has issued legal warnings to 13 countries over their lack of readiness or effort to enforce the ban.
 The 13 member states already found to be in breach of the directive are: Hungary, Italy, Latvia, Spain, Greece, Belgium, Bulgaria, Cyprus, Poland, Portugal, Romania, Slovakia and the Netherlands.